apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/bestpractices.md

 #### Combination with Default Authentication

 Oak comes with a default login for user accounts stored and managed inside the JCR content repository.
-This also includes support for default users like an anonymous guest, and an administrator with full access to the repository.
+This also includes support for default users like 'anonymous' and 'admin' with full access to the repository.
 If this is desired, it is recommend to also add the [default `LoginModule`](../default.html#uid_pw) to the JAAS configuration.

 The optional order depends on the frequency of default vs external login.